The Complete Guide to Finding the Healthiest Granola in 2025

 • Organic fair-trade chocolate with upcycled dates

 Evidence-Based Formulation: Our research showed that while large companies optimize for shelf-stable, mass-producible formulas, the healthiest granolas use whole food ingredients without processing shortcuts.
 This guided our commitment to authentic ingredients over manufacturing convenience.
+Learn more about the premium ingredients in Brekky Mix here.

 The Sodium Scandal: A Cardiovascular Crisis